Prithwis-2023/NASABot/README.md

 In addition, the reproducibility of the data is also taken into consideration.

-***
+##Our objectives

-Our objectives: Our web application called NASABot is designed to make accessing data quick and easy especially as well as convenient with simple prompts and selections.
+Our web application called NASABot is designed to make accessing data quick and easy especially as well as convenient with simple prompts and selections.
 A good example is

 This program is designed to work very similar to an internet search engine.